Piyush-BA/concur-manual/docs/expences.md

 International travel Expense | Expenses made on International travel Domestic travel Expense | Domestic made on International travel Other Expense | Local like Local conveyance

+---

+The basic steps to complete an expense report are:

+> Create the report, providing the report-level information (such as the expense report name, purpose of the report, and so on).

+> Add the associated out-of-pocket expenses and attach the imported credit card transactions to the expense report, providing expense detail.